inasafe/inasafe-doc/docs/source/training/socialisation/functionality_datasets.rst

 :License: `United States Copyright <http://www.copyright.gov/title17/>`_
 :Coverage: World
 :About: The Smithsonian's Global Volcanism Program seeks better understanding
-    of all volcanoes through documenting their eruptions-small as well as large-during the past 10,000 years.
+    of all volcanoes through documenting their eruptions - small as well as large-during the past 10,000 years.
 Through their website you are able to download a spreadsheet of all the recorded volcanoes.
 This spreadsheet also has the volcano location, which has been converted into a point file.